-Credits: 1.0 Area: MA Grades: 11-12 Prerequisite: AP Pre-Calculus This college-level course utilizes the graphing calculator frequently to achieve in- depth understanding of the elementary functions of calculus.
+1210310AP Calculus ABCredits: 1.0Area: MAGrades: 11-12Prerequisite: AP Pre-CalculusThis college-level course utilizes the graphing calculator frequently to achieve in- depth understanding of the elementary functions of calculus.
 The course helps the student gain intimate knowledge of the graphing calculator, which is needed to pass the AP Calculus exam.
 Topics follow the curriculum directed by the College Board and include: finding regression curves; properties of functions and graphs; limits and continuity; the derivative and its applications; and the integral and its applications.
-Emphasis is placed on the application of calculus principles to solving real- world problems.
 Successful completion of the AP examination may result in college credit.